Every engineering

 - Hours-recovered data at end of month

 The pattern compounds.
-Most teams see the full picture by month three.
+Full picture by month three.

 - Everything in Pilot — every month